CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * [Export](./sd_desktop.md#data-export-from-sd-desktop) non-sensitive results from the secure virtual Desktop.

 !!!
 Note
-    For secondary use of health and social data, please check the detailed user guide: [SD Desktop for seconday use](./sd-desktop-audited.md).
+    For secondary use of health and social data (register data) please check the detailed user guide: [SD Desktop for seconday use](./sd-desktop-audited.md).
 In this case, access to the service requires a permit provided by the Findata authority, and the service has specific limitations.

 ## Key features